cstroe/svndumpapi/README.md

 Some useful validators:
 * [`PathCollision`](src/main/java/com/github/cstroe/svndumpgui/internal/validate/PathCollision.java) - checks that file operations are valid (don't delete non-existent files, don't double add files, check that files exist when making copies)

+# Usage

+To see how all these pieces fit together to allow you to edit SVN history, you can look at a SVN repository that I did for the AgreementMaker project.
+All the operations to the SVN dump file are detailed in [this test](com/github/cstroe/svndumpgui/internal/AMDump.java).

+## Reading an SVN dump file

+Parsing an SVN dump file is straight forward:

+    InputStream s = new FileInputStream("svn_dump_file");
+    SvnDumpFileParser parser = new SvnDumpFileParser(s, "ISO-8859-1");
+    SvnDump dump = parser.Start();

+See [`SvnDumpFileParserTest`](src/test/java/com/github/cstroe/svndumpgui/internal/SvnDumpFileParserTest.java) for usage patterns of the parser.